dev-centr/templates/README.md

 We also provide a collection of suggested good extensions for VSCode in the `.code-workspace` file.
 You can see some alternatives by opening up the file and looking at the appropriate section.

 > [!Note]
-> To see the alternative options and the full list of suggestions, open `FoodTruckNerdz.code-workspace` in VSCode and read the "extensions" section.
+> To see the alternative options and the full list of suggestions, look at the "extensions" section in [`FoodTruckNerdz.code-workspace`](<FoodTruckNerdz.code-workspace>).

 ## Details